jefdaj/cryptoisland/src/posts/2024/10/22/hack-kobo-elipsa-to-work-offline/index.md

 # Factory Reset

 I haven't tried, but you could probably skip it and do the hack without the reset to keep them.
 Here are the steps that worked for me:

-1. Back up your current db first if you have anything important.
+1. Back up your current settings first if you have anything important.
    See the last step at the bottom for an example `tar` command.

 3. Factory reset, select "don't have wifi", connect to computer.